A Vintage Christmas

 Welcome to our Vintage Christmas

 We hope to fill this page with some of our favorite things.
-I find that I love looking to the past for those one of a kind, beautiful, unique and special things that just brighten up a room.
+I find that I love looking to the past for those one of a kind, beautiful, unique and special items that just brighten up a room.
 To me vintage is very charming, it has such a lovely patina and I think it represents a time long ago where quality was important.

 Some things on this page are not vintage.
 Sometimes I am drawn to something that has that vintage look about it.
 Or something that I feel would blend well with whatever theme I have going on.